Collection Types and Strengths

 Collection Types

-Materials housed in Special Collections and Archives typically fall into one of three categories, based on the format of the physical items: manuscript collections, photograph collections, and book collections.
+Materials housed in Special Collections and Archives typically fall into one of three categories, based on the origin and/or format of the physical items: manuscript collections, photograph collections, and book collections.

 Manuscripts